Please see detailed Annual Overviews below for more information.

 - Understand a range of ways to use technology safely, respectfully, responsibly and securely, including protecting their online identity and privacy; recognise inappropriate content, contact and conduct and know how to report concerns.

-Topic – TERM 1 – Intro Unit – Core Skill Development: Development of core skills required for IT use across the curriculum.
-Students work through various tasks including the creation of an e-safety board game created using Word.
+Topic 1 – Intro Unit – Core Skill Development (8 Lessons): Develop core skills required for IT use across the curriculum including a focus on iPad skills and the apps they can use in other curriculum areas.

-Topic – TERM 3 – Game design: Design and programming of a game using the Scratch development platform.
-(HL using App Inventor).
+Topic 2 – Intro to programming in Scratch (8 Lessons): Design and program a game using the Scratch development platform.

-Topic – Computer hardware and software: Investigate what a computer actually is in terms of physical hardware.
+Topic 3 – Computer hardware and software (4 lessons): Investigate what a computer actually is in terms of physical hardware.
 Explore where IT is used in the world we live.
 Understand how computers are linked together and communicate.